 There is little doubt Israeli prime minister Benjamin Netanyahu will win reelection on Tuesday, but what coalition of parties should rule the Jewish state remains unclear.

 Netanyahu’s conservative Likud, which has merged with the nationalist Yisrael Beiteinu, is expected to win a plurality of the seats in the new Knesset.

-The more right wing Jewish Home, led by former businessman and settler leader Naftali Bennett, may get as many as fourteen seats in parliament, making it nigh impossible for Netanyahu to govern without it.
+The more right-wing Jewish Home, led by former businessman and settler leader Naftali Bennett, may get as many as fourteen seats, making it almost impossible for Netanyahu to govern without it.

 Former journalist Shelly Yachimovich, who entered politics in 2006, appears to have revived Labor’s prospects.
 In recent polls, it comes in second to the ruling party with seventeen to eighteen seats, raising the possibility of it joining Netanyahu’s government.

-In no poll do centrist and leftist parties collect enough seats to form a majority without either the conservatives or nationalists so Netanyahu and Yachimovich may have little choice but to join forces if they want to govern without fringe parties or, in Labor’s case, govern at all.
+In no poll do centrist and leftist parties collect enough seats to form a majority without either the conservatives or nationalists, so Netanyahu and Yachimovich may have little choice but to join forces if they want to govern without fringe parties — or, in Labor’s case, govern at all.

 One recent poll has them at six and eleven seats, respectively.
 Neither has ruled out joining a conservative coalition.
-Both also appeal to secular voters, unlike the orthodox parties which Netanyahu has relied on to stay in power so far.
+Both appeal to secular voters, unlike the Orthodox parties which Netanyahu has relied on to stay in power so far.

-Jewish Home has forced the debate toward the Palestinian issue again.
-Bennett opposes any concessions on settlement construction, saying, “I will do everything in my ability, forever, to prevent a Palestinian state from being founded within the land of Israel.”
+Jewish Home campaigns on defending settlement construction.
+Bennett has said, “I will do everything in my ability, forever, to prevent a Palestinian state from being founded within the land of Israel.”

 “A strong (Jewish Home) is the only way that Netanyahu will be able to withstand this pressure,” party candidate Jeremy Gimpel said during a debate in Jerusalem last week.